ldtteam/MinecoloniesWiki/source/installation/java.md

 ### Run Forge Installer

 Run the downloaded recommended version and make sure it's on "Install Client".
 Installation path is preset according to Minecraft's standard installation path.
-If you have it installed in a different directory change the installation directory.
+If you have it installed in a different directory, change the installation directory.
 When it's done you will see a "Complete" message.

 | ![Forge installer](../../assets/images/installation/forge_1.png) | ![Forge installed](../../assets/images/installation/forge_2.png) |